cv65kr/prometheus2datadog/README.md

 # Prometheus2Datadog

-The tool is allow to convert and send metrics from prometheus to datadog (statsd).
+The tool allows to convert and send metrics from prometheus to datadog (statsd).

 Example of prometheus format:
 ```